Top 11 cybersecurity frameworks in 2024

 • Basic Controls focus on the essential cybersecurity measures that all organizations should implement, such as regular patching and antivirus protection.

-• Foundational Controls are more advanced measures that should be taken in addition to fundamental security protocols, incorporating two-factor authentication and regularly monitoring log files for suspicious activity.
+• Foundational Controls are more advanced measures that should be taken in addition to fundamental cybersecurity protocols, such as incorporating two-factor authentication and regularly monitoring log files for suspicious activity.

 • Organizational Controls are designed to provide additional protections specific to the needs of an organization’s environment, such as user awareness and training.